databrary/presentations/jlsc-15/jlsc.md

 Going forward, we are well positioned to provide interoperability with library-based metadata schemas (such as export of data packages cross-walked to Dublin Core) and reach OAI-PMH compliance.
 This will automatically incorporate data that researchers add to Databrary into federated library searches with other domain-specific data repositories.

-Additionally, By providing a refined API and assigning Digital Object Identifiers (DOIs) to volumes, we will also allow libraries and other information systems to tap into Databrary datasets in a more automated fashion.
+Additionally, By providing a refined API and assigning Digital Object Identifiers (DOIs) to volumes, we will provide libraries and other information systems the opportunity to tap into Databrary datasets in a more customized fashion.
 Minting DOIs for datasets in Databrary will also allow them to be citeable in future journal articles.
 This helps contributors by making measurable the scholarly impact of deposited data.

 ### Plan for long-term sustainability